 - Comment: Chargeback

-- The return transaction in the customer payment account to which the original transaction was credited, showing the reason for the return in the notes field (as reported to Lemonway by the debtor's bank) and the ID of the original transaction.
-In the event that the balance of the relevant customer payment account is insufficient for the return transaction to be debited, Lemonway automatically performs a P2P transfer from your merchant payment account (SC) to the relevant customer payment account for the shortfall before proceeding with the Return transaction.
+- The return transaction in the customer (initial vendor) payment account to which the original transaction was credited, showing the reason for the return in the notes field (as reported to Lemonway by the debtor's bank) and the ID of the original transaction.
+In the event that the balance of the relevant customer (initial vendor) payment account is insufficient for the return transaction to be debited, Lemonway automatically performs a P2P transfer from your merchant payment account (SC) to the relevant customer (initial buyer) payment account for the shortfall before proceeding with the Return transaction.